BlaizerBrumo/SafeGuard/README.md

 ## =====How to Use=====

-1. Download the files from gihub or files below
+1. Download the files from gihub release
 2. If you want to customize, change the .mcpack to .zip, unzip files, change the things you want, zip it, and change .zip to .mcpack
 3. Add the add-on to world/realm
-4. Turn on Holiday Creator Features & Gametest framework
+4. Turn on Holiday Creator Features & Beta API
 5. Run /function setup/setup
 6. Toggle on all the modules you want in /function settings/
 7. Enjoy!